Family Medicine Residency

 Adventist Health White Memorial Family Medicine Residency Program is approved by the Accreditation Council for Graduate Medical Education of the American Medical Association.
 It is affiliated with the Loma Linda University, School of Medicine and the University of Southern California, Keck School of Medicine, Department of Family Medicine.

 In accordance with ACGME guidelines, residents in training will gain competency in six areas, as follows:

 - Practice-based Learning and Improvement

 Further, the program will emphasize development in the areas below.

-Residents will learn to deliver excellent and comprehensive health care in ambulatory and hospital settings, being able to competently care for 85 to 90% of all health care problems which their patients may encounter, including social, emotional and behavioral issues; and to develop the expertise to coordinate the team of specialties and consultants caring for the critically ill and those in need of interdisciplinary care.
+Residents will learn to deliver excellent and comprehensive health care in ambulatory and medical center settings, being able to competently care for 85 to 90% of all health care problems which their patients may encounter, including social, emotional and behavioral issues; and to develop the expertise to coordinate the team of specialties and consultants caring for the critically ill and those in need of interdisciplinary care.